Similar to a credit card, a business line of credit is a form of revolving credit that can also give you access to cash.

-Typically, you can receive one of two different types of small business lines of credit: unsecured or secured.
+You might receive one of two different types of lines of credit: unsecured or secured.

 Since a secured line of credit is less risky for lenders, you may qualify for better rates and repayment terms than you would with an unsecured loan.